hmcts/goldenpath-platops/README.md

 - For all the other PR's created, create new one removing only the bit you added following above steps, commit, review plan then merged.
 - Verify that all the resources no longer exist

-## Section 4 - Further Steps
+## Section 4 - Further Steps 🏋🏽
 Now that you have come to the end of this exercise, there is still alot more to learn.

-You ,may have notice that you built your terraform resources from you loacal machine.
+You may have noticed that you built your terraform resources from you local machine.
 This is far from how things are done in live environments.

-As a next step you could
+As your next steps, you could
 - Create a new Git repo using the code base as a start
-- Update the configuration so that it does not try to `destroy` and re-create everything with every `terraform plan`. the key is in the `local.prefix` variable
+- Update the configuration so that it does not try to `destroy` and re-create everything with every `terraform plan`.
+The key is the `local.prefix` variable
-- Create a new Azure DevOps project under the [Platform Operations](https://dev.azure.com/hmcts/PlatformOperations) organisation
+- Create a new Azure DevOps project under the [Platform Operations](https://dev.azure.com/hmcts/PlatformOperations) organisation.
-  You can follow these recommended [blogs](link) for more information
+  Check out this [blog](https://thomasthornton.cloud/) which has good content of Azure DevOps
 - Link your Git repo to Azure so that subsequent commits trigger a build
 - Set up backend state file for your project
+- Create a 2 subnets with a `/28` mask and use one as the virtual machine subnet